baudline

 • Check the system requirements and read the license agreement.

-• Download the .tar.gz file of the appropriate CPU architecture.
+• Download the baudline .tar.gz file that matches your CPU architecture.

-• To uncompress and extract type "tar zxvf baudline_1.07_linux_i686.tar.gz" or manually gunzip and "tar xvf file_name" if your OS doesn't support the -z flag.
+• To uncompress and extract type "tar zxvf baudline_1.08_linux_i686.tar.gz" or manually gunzip and "tar xvf file_name" if your OS doesn't support the -z flag.

 • "cd" to the appropriate directory.